Positive equilibria in mass action networks: geometry and bounds: Special cases

 \begin{thm} Consider a $\mP_f$-toric, $(n,m,r)$ network with exactly $r+p_f$ distinct sources.
 Suppose further that each pair of repeated sources occurs for reactions in the same block of $\mP_f$.
 Then the solvability system is equivalent to a (square) linear system, and hence the network admits generically a monomial parameterisation. \end{thm} \begin{proof} As the network is $\mP_f$-toric, $\mathrm{rank}\,W = m-p_f-r$.
-The assumptions of the theorem imply that we can choose $W$ with rows each corresponding to a pair of repeated sources, and hence with two nonzero entries ($1$ and $-1$).
+The assumptions of the theorem imply that $W$, chosen as in \Cref{lem:Wstruct}, has rows each corresponding to a pair of repeated sources, and hence with two nonzero entries ($1$ and $-1$).
 After clearing denominators, the solvability system $h(\alpha)^W = \k^W$ is a linear system.
 As $\mathcal{A}_{\k}$ is generically finite by \Cref{thm:finite}, it must, generically, have cardinality $0$ or $1$.
 The result now follows from \Cref{thminj}(i). \end{proof}

-In the context of \Cref{thm:toric2}, deciding whether the network admits a monomial parameterisation reduces to investigating the parametric determinant of the coefficient matrix of the solvability system. \Cref{thm:toric,thm:toric2} are illustrated in the following example.
+In the context of \Cref{thm:toric2}, deciding whether a network admits a monomial parameterisation reduces to investigating the parametric determinant of the coefficient matrix of the solvability system. \Cref{thm:toric,thm:toric2} are illustrated in the following example.

-\begin{ex}[Dual phosphorylation--dephosphorylation networks] We consider first the irreversible dual phosphorylation network (adapted e.g. from \cite{Wang.2008aa}), which is a $(9,8,6)$-network:
+\begin{ex}[Dual phosphorylation--dephosphorylation networks] We consider first the irreversible dual phosphorylation network (adapted e.g. from \cite{Wang.2008aa}), which is a $(9,8,6)$ network:

 We compute that $\ker \Gamma$ has the basis $\{(1,1,1,1,0,0,0,0),(0,0,0,0,1,1,1,1)\}$, and hence we deduce that $\mP_f= \{ \{1,2,3,4\} , \{5,6,7,8\}\}$, so that $m=r+p_f$.
 Simple computations give $\rank [A\,|\,\bm{1}_{\mP_f}]=8$, hence $s_{\mP_f}=6=r$.
 A computation using the criterion in \eqref{eq:nondeg} shows that the network is nondegenerate and hence \Cref{thm:finite} tells us that $\mathcal{A}_\k$ is generically finite.
 In fact, \Cref{cor:special}(iii) applies, $Y$ consists of one point and, by \Cref{thm:toric}, the network admits a monomial parameterisation.